14 Negative Traits Of Introverts And How To Overcome Them

 How to avoid identity loss by introverts

-• Establish appropriate boundaries on your empathy
+• Establish appropriate boundaries for your empathy

 • Avoid getting unnecessarily emotional